 In one way or other you might have surely tested the concept of Open Source Software.
 Raspberry Pi has used this concept in hardware and has been widely successful.
 This year itself it has completed more than 10 million Raspberry Pi sales.

 Due to its incredibly low cost and ease of usage it has become popular among fans, educators, equipment manufacturers and everyone interested in electronics.
 This credit card sized maker board offers great performance and is extremely versatile.
-If you are a beginner, you can learn everything about Raspberry Pi online from any of these resources and come back here later.
+If you are a beginner, you can learn everything about Raspberry Pi online from any of the resources mentioned in the link and come back here later.

 List Of Best Raspberry Pi 3 OS And Content Managers